GoogleCloudPlatform/apigee-samples/authorize-idp-access-tokens/README.md

 # Authorize IdP Access Token

-This sample allows you to authorize JWT access tokens issued by an OIDC compliant identity provider.
+This sample allows you to authorize JWT access tokens issued by an OpenID Identity Provider.

+## About OIDC

+[OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) is an identity layer on top of the OAuth 2.0.
+It allows Relying Parities (clients) to verify the identity of an End-User based on the authentication performed by an Authorization Server, as well as to obtain profile information about the End-User.

 ## About JWT Access Tokens